kvietmeier/vagrant/virtualbox/centos/README.md

 **Network: Interface Configuration**
+In this section you define private networks and setup port forwarding.
 ```ruby
   ###------- Network setup section - not Provider specific
   # You can create additional private networks which are configured as host-only networks by the Provider